aiven/devportal/docs/products/mysql/concepts/mysql-tuning-and-concurrency.rst

   +-------------------+

 ..
 Important::
-  | **The actual amount of memory a query could use is technically unbounded.**.
+  | **The actual amount of memory a query could use is technically unbounded.**
-  | Uncontrolled memory allocations and temporary table usage can adversely affect the memory allocation.
+  | Uncontrolled memory allocations and temporary table usage can adversely affect memory allocation.
   | The data dictionary size is based on the number of tables, fields and indexes within the database.